GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 **-F**\ *polygonfile*\ [**+i**\|\ **o**]
     Specify a multisegment closed polygon file.
-A data source must partially or fully overlap with at least one polygon in *polygonfile* to pass [No polygonal areas considered].
+A data source must partially or fully overlap with at least one polygon in *polygonfile* to pass [Default is to not consider polygonal areas].
 To only find data sources that are fully inside or outside the polygon append **+i** or **+o**, respectively. **Note**: If data source is a cube then we ignore the *z*-dimension (i.e., we only check for overlap in map view).